Skip to content

 Illustration of a latent multi-hop reasoning probe.
 A diagram shows how changing an input prompt is used to measure a model's internal recall for multi-step inferences.

-The next evolutionary step involved experimenting with specialized discrete tokens to represent reasoning states.
-Goyal et al. (2023) introduced “pause tokens” that enabled models to perform additional internal computation before generating outputs.
-These tokens, inserted in a fixed, non-adaptive sequence, served as computational placeholders, allowing for delayed prediction and improved accuracy on logic-intensive tasks.
-The key insight was that models could benefit from “thinking time” even within the discrete token framework.
+Another thread experimented with specialized discrete tokens to represent reasoning states.
+Goyal et al. (2023) introduced “pause tokens” that let models perform additional internal computation before generating outputs.
+These tokens are inserted in a fixed, non-adaptive sequence and act as computational placeholders: delay the next prediction, get extra compute, sometimes improve accuracy on logic-heavy tasks.

 Comparison diagram: standard inference versus 'pause-inference'.
 The latter uses pause tokens to enable extra computation before output, illustrated with new computational paths.

 In their paper, “Let’s Think Dot by Dot,” Pfau et al. (2024) investigate whether the performance gains from chain-of-thought are due to interpretable reasoning or simply the greater computation that additional tokens allow.
 They demonstrate that for certain algorithmic tasks, transformers can use meaningless “filler tokens” (e.g., ’…’) to perform complex, hidden computations, achieving high accuracy on problems they could not solve when forced to respond immediately.
 For example, on a sufficiently complex 3SUM task, models using filler tokens reached 100% accuracy, whereas models without them were only 66% accurate.
-This suggests the critical bottleneck is not the semantic content of the tokens, but rather the computational limitation of a single forward pass.
+This suggests the critical bottleneck is the computational limitation of a single forward pass, not the semantic content of the tokens.
 The sequence of filler tokens provides the model with a “scratchpad” for multi-step reasoning, directly challenging the assumption that a model’s intermediate steps must be linguistically meaningful to be computationally effective.

 Comparison of three reasoning approaches: chain-of-thought (explicit reasoning), filler tokens (dots for computation), and immediate answer, showing filler tokens achieve similar performance to CoT.